yolanmz/tp/docs/DeveloperGuide.md

    Text: \
    Extract: \
    c.
 Test case: `delete job x`(where x is larger than the list size)\
       Expected: You can only delete article/job/note with valid index number!
 Your command format is incorrect.
-Try again\
+Try again.\
    d.
 Other incorrect delete commands to try: `delete`, `delete job x`\
+      Expected: You can only delete article/job/note with valid index number!
+Your command format is incorrect.
+Try again.\